 According to GreenTRIP—a free online tool created by Transform that models traffic and greenhouse gas impacts of residential projects in California—the 925 Bryant project will result in 82% less parking use every day compared to the San Francisco County average.

-The proposed project’s proximity to existing amenities and commitment to affordability and sustainability aligns with the City and County of San Francisco’s long-term planning and climate goals and Greenbelt Alliance is proud to give this project our endorsement!
+The project’s proximity to existing amenities and commitment to affordability and sustainability aligns with the City and County of San Francisco’s long-term planning and climate goals and Greenbelt Alliance is proud to give this project our endorsement!
 We hope its approval will inspire cities around the Bay Area to redouble their efforts to grow smartly.
-That’s why Greenbelt Alliance and Housing Action Coalition are joining forces to urge the San Francisco Planning Commission to approve this project in their July 28* meeting.
-Take action with us and send a letter expressing your support and urging them to approve this project in just a few simple steps.
+That’s why Greenbelt Alliance and Housing Action Coalition joined forces to urge the San Francisco Planning Commission to approve this project in their July 28* meeting and are thrilled that this project has officially been approved.

 Greenbelt Alliance’s Climate SMART—Sustainable, Mixed, Affordable, Resilient, Transit-Oriented—Development Endorsement Program goals call for fully protecting the Bay Area’s greenbelt, directing growth into our existing communities, and reducing greenhouse gas emissions in a way that equitably benefits all Bay Area residents.
 Our Endorsement Program provides support for projects that advance the right kind of development in the right places.
 By promoting climate SMART development, we can create thriving, resilient neighborhoods with ready access to transit and housing choices for all of the Bay Area’s people.

 Find out more about our Endorsement Program here.
 Feel free to contact our team for more information and support.